Craft a path toward your future as a practicing artist in a mentor-supported, studio-based program.

 Immerse yourself in a studio-based environment where art and design practice, critique and discussion, peer learning and high-level mentorship are the daily norm.

-Some of our post-bacc residents are working toward to build a strong portfolio to gain admittance into MA/MFA visual arts programs, while others are transitioning into or strenghtening their foundation for a life of creative practice and work.
+Some of our post-bacc residents are working toward building a strong portfolio to gain admittance into MA/MFA visual arts programs, while others are transitioning into or strengthening their foundation for a life of creative practice and work.

 You are matched with an experienced mentor chosen for expertise in your chosen field of study.
 Mentors engage and challenge you to expand your creative horizons, both conceptually and practically.
 Mentors are primarily, but not always, members of our faculty, accomplished professional artists, designers, and scholars who maintain active practices.

 In the program you will produce a significant body of work, show work in at least one public student exhibition, create a digital and/or a material portfolio that you'll learn to tailor for a variety of opportunities, expand your critical thinking and listening skills, develop a network of professional contacts, improve your knowledge of studio processes and methods, and achieve a stronger understanding of contemporary art and design practices and context.

 - Build a strong portfolio to gain admittance into a graduate program